- Home

 Engine Cleaning and Degreasing

 Many de-greasers contain highly toxic solvents that are dangerous to both human health and the environment.
 Do not clean your engine at home unless you can contain and properly dispose of the rinse water.
-Instead, take your vehicle, engine, or auto parts, to an auto business that offers cleaning services, or collects and treats engine wastewater.
+Instead, take your vehicle, engine, or auto parts to an auto business that offers cleaning services or collects and treats engine wastewater.

 Changing Oil, Antifreeze, and Other Fluids

-Changing vehicle fluids can very easily be done at home without compromising the environment.
-Proper use and disposal of auto fluids can prevent storm water pollution.
+Changing vehicle fluids can be done very easily at home without compromising the environment.
+Proper use and disposal of auto fluids can prevent stormwater pollution.
 Remember to drain fluid into a drain pan, and use a funnel to pour any fluids.
 Place an absorbent (such as an old towel or absorbent pad) under the drain pan to catch any drips.
 Recycle any used oil and used oil filters.

 For more information on how or where to properly dispose of hazardous materials, click here.